keboola/gke-upgrade-tool/README.md

 - Fetches latest GKE versions from their *no-channel* [feed](https://cloud.google.com/kubernetes-engine/docs/release-notes-nochannel)
 - Checks for the GKE version in the `env.yaml` file
-- Searches for the latest build and/or patch version of a specified minor version
+- Searches for the second to latest build and/or patch version of a specified minor version
 - Switches between A/B node pools
 - Upgrades the newly activated node pool
 - If run again, upgrades the previously active node pool as well

+You can alter this behavior with the following options:

+- `--minor` to specify a minor version to upgrade to, e.g. `1.26`
+- `--latest` to upgrade to the latest available version, instead of the second to latest
+- `--image` to upgrade to a specific version, e.g. `1.25.16-gke.1041000`

+Please note, that `--minor/--latest` and `--image` are mutually exclusive.

 ## Requirements